-- Neck Mass (thyroid) (ACR, 2018b) - Staging and monitoring for recurrence of known thyroid cancer (ACR, 2018b). - To assess extent of thyroid tissue when other imaging suggests extension through the thoracic inlet into the mediastinum or concern for airway compression (Gharib 2016; Lin, 2016)
+- Neck Mass (parotid)43 (ACR, 2018a) - o Parotid mass found on other imaging study and needing further evaluation (US is the initial imaging study of a parotid region mass) - Neck Mass (thyroid)45 (ACR, 2018b) - Staging and monitoring for recurrence of known thyroid cancer45 (ACR, 2018b). - To assess extent of thyroid tissue when other imaging suggests extension through the thoracic inlet into the mediastinum or concern for airway compression^{46, 47} (Gharib 2016; Lin, 2016)

 Note: US is the initial imaging study of a thyroid region mass.
+Biopsy is usually the next step.
+In the evaluation of known thyroid malignancy, CT is preferred over MRI since there is less respiratory motion artifact.
+Chest CT may be included for preoperative assessment in some cases US is the initial imaging study of a thyroid region mass.
 CT is preferred over MRI in the evaluation of thyroid masses since there is less respiratory motion artifact.
 Chest CT may be included for preoperative assessment in some cases

-Pediatric patients (≤ 18 years old):
+Pediatric patients (≤ 18 years old)48: